top of page

 People will most often be upset and disappointed when you set a boundary because your behavior is no longer serving or benefiting them.

-Recognize that people who do not want to respect your boundaries do not want to understand them and, therefore, cannot honor them.
-Mentally rehearsing conversations on how to get them to get it only drains your energy because you feel responsible.
-Instead, work on letting go of pleasing them and show up in a way that is not costly to you.
+Recognize that people who do not want to respect your boundaries typically do not want to understand them and, therefore, cannot honor them.
+Mentally rehearsing conversations on how to get them to get it only drains your energy because you feel emotionally responsible.
+Instead, work on loving them from a distance, letting go of pleasing them, and show up in a way that is not costly to you.

-Overcoming hardwired people-pleasing patterns takes hard work and a deep commitment to believing the truth that you are not doing something wrong when you make room for yourself in relationships.
+Overcoming hardwired people-pleasing patterns takes hard work and commitment to believing the truth that you are not doing something wrong when you make room for your true self in relationships.
+And that having boundaries and expressing needs is healthy and human.

-Take it as a sign of growth and healing if you feel guilty and selfish when you set a boundary.
-That’s how you know you’re on the right path!
+Take it as a sign of healing if you feel guilty or selfish when you set a boundary.
+The uneasiness you experience is often your pathway to peace and growth!

 Sign up here to receive blog posts in your email inbox each week